Friday, June 29, 2018 - Sunday, July 1, 2018

 9669 N. Bellview

-A weekend experience camping on the land, combining permaculture and The Work That Reconnects.
+A weekend experience camping on the land, combining permaculture and The Work That Reconnects to help us heal our relationships to Earth and to each other.

 Trying to make change in the world by ourselves, while crucial, is not the strongest stance: we need others.
 In trying to birth a new earth centered paradigm, how can we relate to others, find common ground and not relive old scripts born out of trauma?
 How can we move forward celebrating the gifts we each have and using our strengths to unite us, rather than allowing our weaknesses to divide us?
 What wisdom can we glean from the earth when we are quiet enough to listen?
 How do we move from an “us vs. them” world to a world that includes and celebrates all?

-We will also develop a group ritual to help us harness the energy of nature and of each other in powerful direct experience.
+Our camp coordinator Teria Stamatis will guide us in developing a group ritual to help us harness the energy of nature and of each other in powerful direct experience.
 We will work towards developing personal practices to keep us connected and mindful moving forward.

 The camp will be run by the campers, with group prepared meals and chores.
 We will organize groups to bring in and prepare meals for each other.
 The group connection will be strengthened as we all create the camp and a powerful camp ritual together.